-5.2 Task 2: Check the Software Distribution Kit
+5.2 Task 2: Make Sure You Have These Items

-You should have received a Software Distribution Kit that contains, among other things, the operating system CD-ROMs.
-A Part Listing is included in the box and lists the contents of the Software Distribution Kit.
+You should have received a Software Distribution Kit that contains the CD-ROMs and documents you need to perform a Full Installation.
+A Part Listing information sheet is included in the box and lists the contents of the Software Distribution Kit.